dotnet/runtime/docs/workflow/testing/visualstudio.md

 # Visual Studio Test Explorer support
 For Visual Studio Test Explorer to work in dotnet/runtime, the following test settings need to be enabled:
-- Test parameters (like which `dotnet` host to use) are persisted in an auto-generated .runsettings file which is placed under the test app's output folder.
+- Test parameters (like which `dotnet` host to use) are persisted in an auto-generated .runsettings file.
 For that to work, make sure that the `Auto detect runsettings Files` (`Options -> Test`) option is enabled.
 - Make sure that the `Processor Architecture for AnyCPU project` (`Test Explore pane -> Test Explorer toolbar options --> Settings`) value is set to `auto`.

 # Visual Studio F5 Debugging support